zachpino/comm-workshop-s18/week06/animation.md

 				.attr('opacity',1);

 			})

-			//this object should respond to mouse moving away from it .on('mouseout', function(d) {
+			//this object should also respond to mouse moving away from it .on('mouseout', function(d) {

-				//look for an element with id name key and set its text	back to default d3.select('#key').text('district');
+				//find a thing on the page with id 'key' d3.select('#key')
+				//and empty its text
+				.text('');

 				//reverse of the mouseover, without the fancy animation d3.select(this)